aria-ease/aria-ease/README.md

 # Aria-Ease

-Out of the box accessibility utility package to develop production ready packages.
+Out of the box accessibility utility package to develop production ready applications.

 ## Install